 Welcome to the IEA Bookshop.

-The International Energy Agency publishes around 30 books a year.
+The International Energy Agency publishes around 30 books a year as well as the monthly Oil Market Report.
 The Studies and Country Reviews are available in paper and in PDF format and most Statistical Publications in Paper, PDF or on CD Rom.

 Latest Publications for sale:

 Energy Policies of IEA Countries - The United States -- 2014 Review, 284 pages, ISBN 978-92-64-21146-9, paper €75, PDF €60 (2014)

 IEA country reviews are only available in PDF format.
 We no longer offer printed copies.

 Since the last IEA review of the United States was published in 2008, the country’s energy policy landscape has fundamentally changed.
 In many aspects there have been significant improvements, and the country is in a strong position to deliver a reliable, affordable and environmentally sustainable energy system.